sjoulbak/serial_lora_client/README.md

 ## Questions

-For questions please contact `@sjoulbak` on the Elixir slack.
+For any question please contact `@sjoulbak` on the Elixir slack.

 ## Contributing